Recover Emails from a Dismounted Exchange Database

 - Select 'EDB to Live Exchange'.

-Step 2: Select the offline and dismounted EDB file to recover
+Step 2: Select the offline and dismounted EDB file

 - Click the ‘Browse for EDB file’ button.